History

 History of the Harvey Cedars Hotel

-[2] The creek was filled in during the 1960s, making the island a peninsula as It is today.
+[2] The creek was filled in during the 1960s, making the island a peninsula as it is today.

 1865-1886